joedefen/MoveWindow/README.md

 values that it found and computed.

 # Installation (Manual)

-Just put `mvwin` on your PATH and define keyboard shortcuts.
+Put `mvwin` on your PATH and define keyboard shortcuts.

 # Dependencies
 - python 3.4+
+- X-Windows tools:
+  - `xrandr`
-- xrandr
+  - `xwininfo`
-- xwininfo
+  - `wmctrl`
-- wmctrl (not present? try sudo apt-get install wmctrl )
-- xdotool
+  - `xdotool`

+If the tool is missing, try `sudo apt-get install {tool}` or the equivalent for your distro.

+Again, Wayland is not supported.

 ## Credits / Alternatives